-ECE 225 - Health, Safety, and Nutrition for the Young Child
+ECE 225: Health, Safety, and Nutrition for the Young Child

 This course provides students with a comprehensive understanding of the nutrition, health, and safety needs of young children from birth into school age.
 Furthermore, it prepares teachers to serve diverse populations of young children in family child care, child care centers, preschools, and elementary school settings.
 The purpose of this course is to equip students with a strong understanding of wellness concepts, preparing them to implement healthful practices and teach young children ways to contribute to their own wellness.
-Prerequisite(s): ECE 101 Introduction to Early Childhood and ECE 110 Child Development

-ECE 250 - Children, Families, and Community
+ECE 250: Children, Families, and Community